jamesdunham/dgo/cran-comments.md

 ## R CMD check results

-There were no ERRORs, WARNINGs, or NOTEs.
+There were no ERRORs or WARNINGs.
+There was one NOTE.
+(Days since last update:
+1).
+This update fixes a bug introduced in the most recent version and undetected until today.